rdnajac/DecodeNcodeAnything/README.md

 3. **Run the documentation generation script:**

+    On Debian-based systems

     ```bash
     scripts/gen_docs.sh
     ```

     This script generates a new Doxyfile, configures it, and runs Doxygen to generate documentation in the `./docs` folder.

+    On Windows system:

+    Just use Visual Studio to construct the project.
+Then it will generate a doxygen.exe.

 4. **Access the documentation:**